cmdviegas/scadabr-docker/README.md

 # scadabr-docker
 This script installs ScadaBR v1.2 with all requirements (Apache Tomcat 9 + JDK 8 + Python 3.10 + pyModbusTCP 0.2.1)

-To build and run this option:
+To build and run this:
 ```
 docker compose build && docker compose up -d
 ```